box/developer.box.com/guides/authentication/jwt/jwt-setup.md

 ---
 # Setup with JWT

-A Custom App can be set up to use server-side authentication with [JWT][jwt].
+A Platform App can be set up to use server-side authentication with [JWT][jwt].

 <CTA to='g://authentication/jwt'>